bqchristie/seneca-web322-fall-2023/assignments/assignment-one.md

 ### Pre-requisites

 1. Create a Github respoitory name WEB322-[firstName]-[lastName].
 For example mine will be WEB322-Bruce-Christie.
-(If you name is very long please feel free to abbreviate as long as it is obvious who you are).
+(If your name is very long please feel free to abbreviate as long as it is obvious who you are).

-2. Create a branch of the repositpory called "assignment-one"
+2. Create a branch of the repositpory called "assgn-one"

 3. Create a file called ```index.js``` where you will write all your code.